-Overall, the Programme ensures a fair and inclusive selection process.
+Overall, the programme ensures a fair and inclusive selection process.

-A little over half of beneficiaries (52%) report they face more challenges than others in the Programme, indicating a need for further discussion on improving Programme quality.
+A little over half of beneficiaries (52%) report they face more challenges than others in the programme.

-Figure 7: Programme Inclusion
+Figure 7 Programme inclusion

-Subsequent sections will address the challenges currently faced by beneficiaries in their businesses, and offer recommendations for TEF to address these challenges and provide support to their beneficiaries.
+In the following sections, we will report on the challenges beneficiaries currently face in their business and offer recommendations for TEF to address these challenges and provide support to their beneficiaries.

-While beneficiaries gave positive feedback for all aspects of the program, training and funding were seen as the most effective.
-As seen in Figure 8, they were nearly unanimous that those aspects of the Programme enabled them to start or grow a business.
+While beneficiaries give positive feedback for all aspects of the program, training and funding are seen as the most effective: as seen in Figure 8, they are nearly unanimous that those aspects of the programme enabled them to start or grow a business.

-Figure 8: Programme Sections Helpfulness
+Figure 8 Programme sections helpfulness

-It should be noted that 70% of beneficiaries reported access to the alumni network helped them start their business, indicating further action to widen alumni engagement could be helpful for all beneficiaries.

-The alumni and mentorship networking program, as discussed in the subsequent section, could be further strengthened to be helpful and accessible for all beneficiaries.
+It should be noted that 70% of beneficiaries report access to the alumni network helped them start their business, signalling an area that TEF should seek to strengthen.
+The alumni and mentorship networking program, as discussed in the subsequent section, is an area of concern for the programme because less than half of beneficiaries report reaching out to alumni after completing the programme.

-Current beneficiaries find the Programme implementation to be effective at the delivery of all Programme components:
+Current beneficiaries find the programme implementation to be effective at the delivery of all programme components:

-94% of beneficiaries agreed that seed funding was disbursed as promised and they were able to access the 12-week training programme on time.
+94% (a majority) of beneficiaries agreed that seed funding was disbursed as promised and training activities were on time